theta360developers/plugin-guide/docs/fisheye.md

 For 3 shot mode, you need to stabilize the camera for the duration of the three shots.
 Place the camera on tripod or stand it up on a table.

 Press the shutter button.
+This must be a short press of less than 2 seconds.

 Refer to the video above for the expected behavior of the camera, including LED and audio feedback.

-### Confirm Pictures were Taken
+### Confirm pictures were taken

 Connect camera to your computer with a USB cable.